Categories

 Public Info

-Union County Announces Additional Dates and Locations for Upcoming Flu Shot Drives
+Union County Announces Dates and Locations for Free Walk-Up Flu Shot Drives

-Union County, NJ – The Freeholder Board announced updated dates and locations for upcoming flu shot drives throughout Union County in October and November.
-The County is offering a series of free flu shot drives in local communities to help ensure that everyone has access to a free seasonal flu vaccine at a convenient location, especially residents who have no health insurance.
+Union County, NJ – The Freeholder Board announced dates and locations for upcoming flu shot drives in Union County in December.
+The County is offering two free flu shot drives to help ensure that everyone has access to a seasonal flu vaccine at a convenient location, especially residents who have no health insurance.
+No appointment is necessary.

 The free flu shot drive is open to Union County residents age four and up.
-Appointments are required and residents can schedule their appointment by visiting ucnj.org/flu or calling 908-518-4307.
-Masks are required for residents who attend to receive a flu shot.
+Participation is on a walk-up basis, first come first served.
+Masks are required in order to receive a flu shot.
 Temperatures will be taken when arriving.

-“Public health experts are concerned that our medical resources will be overwhelmed if a seasonal flu outbreak combines with the COVID-19 crisis,” said Union County Freeholder Chairman Alexander Mirabella.
+“There is ongoing concern that our medical resources will be overwhelmed if a seasonal flu outbreak combines with the surge in COVID-19 cases,” said Union County Freeholder Chairman Alexander Mirabella.
 “If you have never gotten a seasonal flu shot before, now is the time to do it.
 Let’s all do our part to help our Union County family stay safe during the flu season.”

 Protection against seasonal flu is more important than ever before due to the COVID-19 outbreak.